bogdanblazhkevych/NYCLeaderboards-frontend-v2/README.md

 <h1 align=center>LEADERBOARDS.NYC</h1>

 <p align=center>
 Leaderboards.nyc is a data visualization and lookup tool that provides real-time transparency into traffic violation enforcement across New York City.
-By pulling over 100 million records from public APIs and optimizing responsive queries, the site delivers insights into fine trends down to the license plate level.
+By pulling over 100 million records from public APIs and optimizing responsive queries, the site delivers keen insights into the driving patterns of New York City residents.
 </p>

 <p align="center">